-Any change to the beacon hardware or software which might affect the beacon electrical performance not specifically addressed above shall also be supported by a change notice form (Annex H) and testing as appropriate.
-The scope of the testing and reporting requirements will be determined by Cospas-Sarsat after a review of the modifications.
+Any change to the beacon hardware or software which might affect the beacon electrical performance not specifically addressed above shall also be supported by a change notice form (Annex H) and test results as appropriate.
+The scope of the testing and the required technical data will be determined by Cospas-Sarsat Secretariat, following consultation with the manufacturer and the test facility after a review of the proposed modifications.